openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-http-bridge/step1.md

 * `kafka-bridge.yaml`{{open}}

+The bridge has to connect to the Apache Kafka cluster.
+This is specified in the `bootstrapServers` property.
+The bridge then uses a native Apache Kafka consumer and producer for interacting with the cluster.

 >For information about configuring the KafkaBridge resource, see [Kafka Bridge configuration](https://access.redhat.com/documentation/en-us/red_hat_amq/7.7/html-single/using_amq_streams_on_openshift/index#assembly-deployment-configuration-kafka-bridge-str).

 To deploy the Kafka Bridge with the custom image execute the following command: